 Name:

-Current Address:
+Current Address: ~ Τ

-City State)
+City State Zip

-Driver's License or Identificatio · · · · · ate of Issue :
+Driver's License or Identification on Card No. State of of Issue:

 U.S. Citizen?
-No 1
+Yes No

-Social Security #: • •
+Social Security #:

 Date of Birth:

 Race/Ethnicity: (check one)

-American Indian/Alask American Indian/Alaskan Native and
+American Indian/Alask 0 Black/African American

-Black/African America Black/African American Black/African American and White
+Black/African America 0 Black/African American and White

-American Indian/Alask an Native 0 Native Hawaiian/Other Pacific Islander
+American Indian/Alask can Native 0 Native Hawaiian/Other Pacific Islander

-American Indian/Alask an Native and Whit e 0 Other multi-rac ial
+American Indian/Alask can Native and White 0 Other multi-racial

-o Asian 0 Unknown
+Asian 0 Unknown

 Asian and White 0 White

-Ethnicity (Circle one): Not Hispani c or Latir 10 T .
-Hispanic or Latino
+Ethnicity (Circle one): Not Hispanic or L ino Hispanic or Latino

-Marrie Divorced Separated
+Marital Status: (circle one) Single Marrie ed Divorced Separated

-· - • • ·

-Contact Phone Number: te No:
+Contact Phone Number: ite No:

-If you are under the age of 18,
+If you are under the age of 18, please stop here.

 Employment History (occupants age 18 and older)

 Current Employer Name:

 Current Employer Address:

 City State Zip

 Phone Number: Fax Number:

 Salary: Hourly Wage: Hours worl ked:

-Overtime rate: Overtime H Hours
+Overtime rate: Overtime H lours

 Bonuses: Commissions: Tips:

 Full Time Student?
 Yes No

-Emergency Contact Person
+Emergency Co ontact Person

 (over 18 years of age and who will not be living with you)

 Name: Relationship:

 Address:

 City State Zip

 Phone Number:

-Vehicles List all vehicles owned or operated by you, y our spouse, or any occupants (including cars, truc ks. motorcycles, trailers. etc.) Continue on a separate page if more that 115, 11100010 j 0105, 01011015, Make and Color of vehicle: Year: License #: State: Make and Color of vehicle: Year: License #: State: Make and Color of vehicle: Year: License #: State: Authorization I/We authorize (homeowner name) obtain reports from consumer reporting agencies before, during, and after tenancy on matters relating to a lease by the above owner to me (2) to verify, by all available means, the information in this application, including income history and other information reported by employer's) to any state employment security agency, and (3) to disclose all such information to the United States Department of Housing and Urban Development ("HUD"), the State of West Virginia, and their respective employees, agents, contractors, and representatives in connection with the West Virginia Rental Assistance Program(WV-RAP).
+Vehicles List all vehicles owned or operated b cluding cars, trucks, motorcycles, trailers, etc.) Continue on a separate page if Make and Color of vehicle: Year: License #: State: Make and Color of vehicle: Year: License #: State: Make and Color of vehicle: Year: License #: State: • Authorization I/We authorize (homeowner name) to (1) obtain reports from consumer reporting agencies before, during, and after tenancy on matters rela- ting to a lease by the above owner to me (2) to verify, by all available means, the information in this application, include ling income history and other information reported by employer's) to any state employment security agency, and (3) to disclose all such information to the United States Department of Housing and Urban Development ("HUD"), the State of West Virginia, and their respective employees, agents, contractors, and representatives in connection with the West Virginia Rental Assistance Program(WV-RAP).
 I/We also authorize HUD, WV-RAP, and their respective employees, agents, contractors, and Representatives to verify said information by all available means and to disclose said information to third parties as necessary to the operation and administration of the program.
 Work history information may be used only for this Rental Application.
 Authority to obtain work history information expires 365 days after the date of this application.